TripleK2004/kona-cli/README.md

 It has three main functionality:

 1. Grab the latest posts.
-When ran for the first time downloads latest 21 posts.
+When ran for the first time downloads latest 21 posts or 1 page.
 Once the latest wallpaper id has been cached, only newly uploaded wallpapers will be downloaded later on.

 Usage: ```kona-cli gn``` gn for "get new"